THE VOLGA GERMANS IN PORTLAND

 The German Evangelical Congregational Brethren Church (known simply in the community as the 'Brethren Church') originally began as the Free Evangelical Brethren Church in December 1900.
 It was led by church elders rather than ordained ministers.
 On September 13, 1922, the church was reorganized as the German Evangelical Congregational Brethren Church, and shortly afterward, it was incorporated.

 Reverend Conrad J. Wagner was its first pastor, serving until his death in November 1934.
-Rev. Johannes Hopp likely played a key in selecting Rev. Wagner and bringing the congregation under the German Congregational denomination.
+Rev. Johannes Hopp likely played a key role in selecting Rev. Wagner and bringing the congregation under the German Congregational denomination.

-Under Rev. Wagner, the church moved from 3605 NE Mallory to a newly built structure at 238 NE Mason in 1927.
-The new structure was erected at a cost of $24,880.
 Several congregation members were garbage haulers.
 They used their trucks to move the dirt excavated by hand for the church foundation and basement to 620 N. Fremont Street, where it was used to fill the site for the new Eliot School (now Boise-Eliot).
-The church structure built in 1927 stands today. |
+The church structure, built in 1927, stands today.

 RELATED